go-acme/lego/docs/content/dns/zz_gen_ovh.md

 Application key and secret can be created by following the [OVH guide](https://docs.ovh.com/gb/en/customer/first-steps-with-ovh-api/).

-When requesting the consumer key, the following configuration can be use to define access rights:
+When requesting the consumer key, the following configuration can be used to define access rights:

 ```json
 {